thorfriisphd-rgb/HARP-v4.1/README.md

 ## The analytical problem

 Molecular dynamics can show which residues interact and how those interactions change through time.
-DeepCoil2 can independently predict the coiled-coil register of MyhT.
+DeepCoil2 can predict the coiled-coil register of MyhT from sequence, separately from the MD-derived contact analysis.

 Visual inspection can suggest that persistent contacts favour particular heptad positions.